guilhermeleitao2002/guilhermeleitao2002/README.md

 👋 I'm Guilherme and I'm currently getting my Master's Degree in Computer Science and Engineering at Instituto Superior Técnico.
 I am specializing in Artificial Intelligence 🤖 and Cybersecurity 🔒, and it is a goal of mine to work in the cybersecurity field.
 I am also interested in LLMs and believe it will play a big role in the future of cybersecurity.
 Outside of the tech world, I'm a great adept of the 7th art 🎥, basketball 🏀 and video-games 🎮.
 Currently, I'm also learning Japanese so I can travel there for some months 🛬.
+Checkout my <a href="https://www.linkedin.com/in/guilherme-leit%C3%A3o-47bb27192/">linkedIn</a> and <a href="https://guilhermeleitao2002.github.io/guilhermeleitao2002/CV.pdf">resume</a> for more information about my academic and professional journey.
 </h4>

 ## 🌱 Github Stats